-These are just a few of the conditions we see on the unit.
+These are just a few of the conditions we see on the children and young person’s unit.
 The children of Bradford are cared for by a committed medical, nursing and support team.

 The medical team consists of consultants, specialist registrars and junior doctors as well as advanced nurse practitioners.